CCsaurabh/chatbots/helpdesk/readme.md

   - Data/nly.yml : Contains data for intent classfication.
   - Data/stories.yml : Contains stories so as to make action according to it
   - Data/rules.yml : Rule for execution as per the intents

-Actions:
-  - action.py : Used to do modular tasks like retriving data from database or other api, filling forms
+  - Actions/action.py : Used to do modular tasks like retriving data from database or other api, filling forms

-Models:
-  - models : Containes model files after training
+  - Models/models : Containes model files after training

-endpoints.yml : contains the webhook configuration for the custom actions
+  - endpoints.yml : contains the webhook configuration for the custom actions